What to do when you encounter tricky texts or perplexing concepts throughout your study.

 In addition to the book’s author, you’ll want to consider who they were trying to reach with their writing.

-While the Bible is indeed written for all God’s created people, many books were intended to address a specific ethnic group, belief group, stage of life, stage of spiritual development, or even a type of personality or group behavior.
+While the Bible is indeed written for all God’s created people, there are books, chapters or specific verses that were intended to address a specific ethnic group, belief group, stage of life, stage of spiritual development, or even a type of personality or group behavior.

 For example, the Old Testament books of Leviticus and Deuteronomy were written by Moses for the Israelites (later to become the Jews).
 This large group was considered God’s chosen people at the time—but after years of slavery in Egypt, many had forgotten their heritage, their responsibilities, their standard of living, or even how to properly relate with others.